z-shell/zinit/docs/preinstalling-plugins.md

-# Preinstalling Plugins
+# Pre-installing Plugins

-If you create a Docker image that uses Zplugin, or want to install Turbo-loaded plugins before the shell starts interactively, you can invoke the zplugin-scheduler function in such a way, that it:
+If you create a Docker image that uses Zinit, or want to install Turbo-loaded plugins before the shell starts interactively, you can invoke the zplugin-scheduler function in such a way, that it:

 - installs plugins without waiting for the prompt (i.e. it's script friendly),
 - installs **all** plugins instantly, without respecting the `wait''` argument.

 To accomplish this, use `burst` argument and call `-zplg-scheduler` function.
 Example `Dockerfile` entry: